jgyates/genmon/README.md

     # Nexus Controller.
     #evolutioncontroller = True

-    # This parameter is only valid for liquid cooled Evolution generators, ignored for others.
-    # True if your generator uses diesel or gasoline, false if you use propane or natural gas
     # (optional) default True.
+This parameter is only valid for liquid cooled
+    # Evolution generators, ignored for others.
+True if your generator uses diesel
+    # or gasoline, false if you use  propane or natural gas.
+This value is used
-This value is used to change how some register values are
+    # to change how some register values are interpreted and displayed based on
-    # interpreted and displayed based on the fuel type
+    # the fuel type
     #petroleumfuel = True